 Our research teams have developed interdisciplinary research tools to advance the understanding of watershed processes and applying that information to other areas of interest, including watersheds outside of the western United States, and surrounding continents.

 The resulting integration has encouraged research and teaching partnerships with institutions external to DRI.
 For example, we conduct research with the University of Nevada, Reno and U.C.
 Davis faculty on collaborative projects and teach courses at the University of Nevada, Reno and Sierra Nevada College.

-CWES has focused research programs in the Lake Tahoe and Walker Lake Basin watersheds.
+The Center for Watersheds and Environmental Sustainability has focused research programs in the Lake Tahoe and Walker Lake Basin watersheds.
 Knowledge gained from these research programs is applicable to other watersheds throughout the western U.S. including the Truckee, Carson, and Humboldt River watersheds.
-CWES has also conducted international watershed research projects in areas like the Nabogo and Bani River watersheds in Ghana and Mali, West Africa.
+We have also conducted international watershed research projects in areas like the Nabogo and Bani River watersheds in Ghana and Mali, West Africa.

 This research is investigating the water clarity of Lake Tahoe's nearshore zone, an area of the lake that is most affected by onshore disturbances.
 The research and monitoring is designed to provide data on nearshore water clarity to examine factors that may contribute to variation and to evaluate and identify potential targets for future restoration or management projects.